Kuzguncuk: Film set

 The place with its historical mansions, churches, synagogues and mosques, cobblestone paved streets, plane trees and vegetable gardens, attracts film makers as a natural film set.
-Since the shooting of the popular TV comedy series Perihan Abla in the mid-1990s, Kuzguncuk became a favorite film set for several other TV series and commercials.
+Since the shooting of the popular TV comedy series Perihan Abla in the mid-1980s, Kuzguncuk became a favorite film set for several other TV series and commercials.
 The residents, however, are not pleased with the continuous discomfort caused by the shootings day and night.

-Restaurants

-Kuzguncuk is popular for its seafood restaurants.
-Ismet Baba Fish Restaurant and Kosinitza Restaurant are two to name a few.